- Continuing Education

 For children who need the energy provided by between meal snacks, they should be healthy food choices low in cariogenic potential such as cheese, raw vegetables, meat roll-ups, and fresh fruit.

-When oral hygiene does not follow a meal, suggest ending a meal with cheese or milk, chewing gum with xylitol, or rinsing with water.
+When oral hygiene does not follow a meal, suggest ending a meal with cheese or milk, chewing gum with xylitol, or rinsing with water to raise salivary pH back to neutral (7.0.)

-To stimulate salivary flow, include cool, sour, or tart nutrient dense foods (sugar free), increase water intake, and suck on sugar-free mints.
+To stimulate salivary production, include cool, sour, or tart nutrient dense foods (sugar free), increase water intake.

-Incorporate low-fat, calcium rich foods in the diet, spaced throughout the day for the best absorption rate.
+Incorporate low-fat, calcium rich foods in the diet, spaced throughout the day for remineralization properties.